Special and Urgent Needs (SUN)

 What We Fund

 - Emergency repairs of building structure or mechanical systems (heating/cooling, water service, etc.) whose sudden and unexpected failure interferes with the provision of services.
-Examples of a grant of this nature would be costs for a roof repair resulting from an extreme weather event or the mitigation of a water supply that has been deemed unusable in a community kitchen.
+Examples of a grant of this nature would be costs for a roof repair resulting from an extreme weather event at a social service provider or the mitigation of a water supply that has been deemed unusable in a food shelf.

 - Replacement of essential equipment and technology whose sudden and unexpected failure interferes with the provision of services.
 An example would a crisis hotline phone system that fails without warning, or a stove at a homeless shelter that breaks just outside of the warranty period but well before the end of its expected life.

 - Provision of services or acquisition of a resource that could not have been anticipated or budgeted, and without which the work of the organization would be severely hampered.
 An example of this type of grant is training on post-traumatic stress disorder for school guidance counselors supporting children in towns severely impacted by disaster.
 Another example is staffing a temporary replacement while an organization’s executive director is on emergency medical leave.

 We will also consider an unexpected and timely opportunity that significantly enhances an organization’s ability to meet its mission.
 For example, an unexpected opportunity to acquire a key resource at an excellent price.

 What We Don't Fund

 For the SUN grant round, we only fund projects that are unbudgeted, unforeseen, and time-sensitive.
 We do not make grants for: